1less1/thebrownbottle/brown-bottle-app/app/(tabs)/UIComponents.md

 ## Removed

 Thinking about removing the light/dark mode feature completley.
 Kinda would just make our code more complex, not even that important.

+## Dom Edits
+Added shadow effect to the Card.tsx file and recolored the navbar to be simplified (no light or dark mode).
+Added more colors to the constants/Colors.ts file.